 There are extremely affordable substitutes for the overpriced counter spray or coffee pot cleaner, and carpet freshener we buy at the supermarket.

 For example, those substitutes include baking soda, vinegar, and lemon juice just to name a few.

 You should spend money on the things that you love.
 And hold off buying the things you don’t.
 It’s important to reward yourself for your hard work as an appreciation of self.
 You deserve it!
 Even if it’s just breakfast in bed, things something out of the usual so it’ll feel like a treat.

 Keep this going so you can treat yourself more often to live a rich life.
 A rich life includes saving!!
 You should check out this article on 10 Things Women Can Do To Save $15,000 in a Year!

 What are you doing to drastically cut your monthly expenses?

-Let me know, I’d love to hear what you’re doing.
+Let me know in the comment section below, I’d love to hear what you’re doing.